 But the process is more complicated now.
 Technology and its threats have evolved, and the stakes are higher than ever.
 Businesses depend on data more and more, and the amount of data is far higher than it was a few years ago.

-In the small-to-medium size business sector, disk-based backups seems to have won the battle.
+In the small-to-medium-size business sector, disk-based backups seem to have won the battle.
 Disks are less prone to failure, and data transfer to and from disks is fast.
 Moreover, recovery from disks is faster as well, and finding single files to restore is much easier from disk backups.

 On-site or Offsite Backup